Intelligent Ways to Get Quick Cash In an Emergency

 Sell Your Knowledge or Craft

 On the same note, if you are a master of a particular craft or have a creative hobby, you should consider selling your handiwork.
-You can set up an Etsy business or sell on Facebook, Craigslist, or other online marketplaces for some quick cash.
+You can set up an Etsy business or sell on Facebook, Craigslist, or other online marketplaces.

 Better Preparation for Future Emergencies